drewwiens-hobby-projects/node-led-sign/README.md

 # Node.js Script and Serial to J1708 Circuit for NXTP7X962M LED Signs

 ## Description
-Drive an LED sign thru any serial port on your computer.
-Circuit provided for connecting the sign to any TTL (e.g. 5V or 3.3V) serial port, e.g. a USB to TTL serial adapter.
+Control an LED sign thru a serial port on your computer.
+A circuit is provided to connect the sign to a 5V or 3.3V TTL serial port, e.g. a USB to TTL serial adapter.
+I used a CP2102 module.

 ## Instructions
 1. Edit serial port name in index.js if yours is not ttyUSB0.
 Use COM names in Windows, e.g. COM1.